Professional-SS/Comprehensive-Finance-and-Sales-Analytics-System-for-Business-Decision-Making/README.md

-# Project Overview: Advanced Business Insights for Finance and Sales Analytics
+#  Advanced Business Insights for Finance and Sales Analytics

 This project focuses on designing and implementing a comprehensive analytics solution for a mid-sized retail company.
 The solution addresses critical business challenges in finance and sales by leveraging SQL, Tableau, and Python for dynamic reporting, trend analysis, and supply chain optimization.

-## Key Highlights
-- Data normalization and integration using advanced SQL techniques.
-- Interactive Tableau dashboards for executive-level decision-making.
-- Automated ETL pipelines for real-time data refreshes.
-- Insights-driven reporting to track KPIs and optimize supply chain operations.

----

-## Key Deliverables

 ### 1. **Reports**
 - **Monthly and Yearly Gross Sales Reports**: Trend analysis of product and regional performance.